 Rationale It is essential for HIV prevention programs, including the BC-PrEP program, to consider and meet the specific needs of clients with regards to sociocultural gender identity differences (i.e., gender-responsive programming) to enhance impact [7].
 This information may inform practices relating to the more effective provision of gender-affirming care, which is crucial for optimal uptake and utilization of PrEP in BC [8].
 Description of Measure This indicator describes the gender identity of unique BC-PrEP clients who were dispensed PrEP by calendar quarters.
 Definition/ Calculation The gender identity of unique BC-PrEP clients was obtained and reported by the provider via the PrEP Enrolment & Prescription Request form or the PrEP Prescription Refill form.
 This indicator was based on the most recent recorded client gender identity information at the time of report production.
 The reporting calendar quarters were based on the PrEP prescription dispensation date.
 Measurement a.
 Displayed as a count and percentage (percentage only shown in the corresponding table).
-Numerator: Number of unique BC-PrEP clients dispensed PrEP, whose most recent recorded gender identity corresponds to the following categories within the specified quarter: • Cisgender male • Cisgender female • Transgender male • Transgender female • Other • Unknown Denominator : Total number of unique BC-PrEP clients who were dispensed PrEP within the specified quarter.
-Cautionary Notes: Use and Interpretation The BC-PrEP database does not capture longitudinal gender identity information, thus only the most recent gender identity recorded can be reported.
+Numerator: Number of unique BC-PrEP clients dispensed PrEP, whose most recent recorded gender identity corresponds to the following categories within the specified quarter: Cisgender male Cisgender female Transgender female Cautionary Notes: Use and Interpretation The BC-PrEP database does not capture longitudinal gender identity information, thus only the most recent gender identity recorded can be reported.
 The number of BC-PrEP clients in each quarter represent unique clients (i.e., each client was only counted once per quarter).
 The percentages were not graphed given the particularly low percentages of BC-PrEP clients in most categories.
 Reporting Timeframe Quarterly